Maxyapper7/website/content/posts/2022/howtoinstallventoy.md

 ---
-title: "How to install ventoy"
+title: "How to Install Ventoy"

 date: 2022-10-20
 url: /howtoinstallventoy/